-Adopted by the European Community on 15 January 2020, these amendments are mandatory applicable for the annual financial statements from 1 January 2020, with the possibility of an early application.
-Since their adoption, the BNP Paribas Cardif Group has chosen the option to apply these amendments early in order to maintain its existing hedging relationships.
+Adopted by the European Commission on 15 January 2020, these amendments are of mandatory application for the annual financial statements from 1st January 2020, with the possibility of an early application.
+The Group has chosen this option in order to maintain its existing hedging relationships.